-The surgery to correct a deviated septum is called a septoplasty, or septal reconstruction.
+The surgery to correct a deviated septum is called a septoplasty or septal reconstruction.
 At The Comprehensive ENT Center of Texas in Austin, Dr. Daniel Leeman specializes in septoplasty and septal reconstruction.
 Because the septum continues to develop until the age of 18, the procedure is most often performed on adults.
-A septoplasty may help correct:
+Either the septoplasty or septal reconstruction procedure may help correct:

 Depending on the degree of deviation, a septoplasty can last from one to one and a half hours.
 Dr. Leeman often performs this outpatient procedure under local or general anesthesia.